section-engineering-education/engineering-education/content/articles/introduction-to-gui-using-tkinter-in-python/index.md

 ### Introduction
-A graphical user interface (GUI), as opposed to text-based user interfaces, typed command labels, or text navigation, allows users to interact with electronic devices through the use of graphic icons and audio indicators such as primary notations.
-GUIs were developed in response to the perceived steep learning curve of command-line interfaces, which require commands to be typed on a computer keyboard.
+A graphical user interface (GUI) allows users to interact with electronic devices using electronic symbols, as opposed to text-based user links, typed commands, or text exploration.
+They design GUIs in response to command-line networks, apparent steep learning curve, which requires command input via a computer keyboard.

-In most cases, activities in a GUI are performed by directly manipulating the graphical elements.
-In addition to computers, GUIs are used in a variety of handheld mobile devices such as MP3 players, portable media players, gaming devices, cellphones, and smaller household, office, and industrial controllers.
+In most cases, activities in a GUI are performed by directly manipulating the graphical elements.GUIs are utilized in a range of mobile gadgets, including MP3 players, gaming devices, and portable family, workplace, and industrial controllers, in addition to computers.

-In this tutorial, we will learn how to build a password generator GUI using Tkinter.
+In this tutorial, we will gain an understanding of how to build a password generator GUI using Tkinter.

 ### Table of content